 Is your monitor set too dark or too light?
-Look at the middle square and you should just make out the dark grey oval set on the black background.
+Look at the middle square below and you should just make out the dark grey oval set on the black background.

-If you want to ensure that what you see on your screen will be reasonably close to what you have printed, then a quick check with the images below will give you some reassurance that the monitor you use is close to aim or not.
+If you want to ensure that what you see on your screen will be reasonably close to what you have printed, then a quick check with the images below will give you some reassurance that the screen you use is close to aim or not.

 Finally just do a quick visual check on the skin tones and contrast range of the photographic images in the calibration print below, do they look OK to you?